awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark.md

    1. Starts model training in Amazon SageMaker by sending an Amazon SageMaker [CreateTrainingJob](API_CreateTrainingJob.md) request\.
 After model training has completed, Amazon SageMaker saves the model artifacts to an S3 bucket\.

-      Amazon SageMaker assumes the IAM role that you specified for model training to perform tasks on your behalf, for example, to read training data from an S3 bucket and to write model artifacts to an S3 bucket\.
+      Amazon SageMaker assumes the IAM role that you specified for model training to perform tasks on your behalf\.
+For example, it uses the role to read training data from an S3 bucket and to write model artifacts to a bucket\.

    1. Creates and returns a `SageMakerModel` object\.
 The constructor does the following tasks, which are related to deploying your model to Amazon SageMaker\.